Sealproton/Discord-Clone/README.md

 # Discord-clone app (On process)
-Project for learning my new world library/framework which are NextJS(Typescript), SocketIO etc
+Project for learning my new world library/framework which are NextJS(Typescript), SocketIO, Shadcn/ui, Clerk authentication etc